- CFA Exams

 The GIPS standards lead investment management firms to avoid misrepresentations of performance and to communicate all relevant information that prospective clients should know in order to evaluate past results.

-Learning Outcome Statementsa. explain why the GIPS standards were created, what parties the GIPS standards apply to, and who is benefitted by the standards;
+Learning Outcome Statementsexplain why the GIPS standards were created, what parties the GIPS standards apply to, and who benefits from compliance;

 CFA® 2023 Level I Curriculum, Volume 6, Module 72